mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 illustrate how bad a practice they can be.
 Let's fix this using our [JS Code Standard ][a] where we name variables by type.
-There's also a handy [reference cheat sheet][b] if we want to just focus on the rules and not the reasons why the rules exist.
+There's also a handy [reference cheat sheet][b] if we want to just focus on the rules and not the reasons.

 ```js
   function repeatFn ( arg_map ) {